- Naomi Stephens | Permaculture Designer

-What is a calcium deficiency and what are the symptoms
+What is a calcium deficiency, and what are the symptoms

 Causes of calcium deficiency in plants

-Additionally, improper watering techniques such as frequent and heavy watering can wash away calcium from the root zone, causing a deficiency.
+Additionally, improper watering techniques, such as frequent and heavy watering, can wash away calcium from the root zone, causing a deficiency.

-Pests that interfere with a plant's ability to absorb calcium are typically sap-sucking insects such as aphids, whiteflies, and scale.
-These pests extract sap from plants and in the process they inject toxins that damage plant tissues.
+These pests extract sap from plants, injecting toxins that damage plant tissues in the process.
 This makes it difficult for plants to take up essential minerals like calcium, leading to deficiencies.

 Diseases that interfere with a plant's ability to absorb calcium include verticillium wilt, fusarium wilt, and phytophthora.
 These diseases are caused by pathogens that damage the plant's vascular system, which prevents the plant from being able to take up nutrients from the soil.